rccordell/f20idh/assignments/blogging.md

 + A growing portfolio of short-format scholarly writing, added to [your personal website](/assignments/domain/)
 + Students work individually (but read each other's work)
-+ Six posts contributed through the semester, with *at least two* published before mid-term
++ Five posts contributed through the semester, with *at least two* published before mid-term
 + Posts of ~750-1500 words length
 + Posts published *at least* one week apart